tybenz/blog/_posts/2013-07-08-widgetize-all-the-things.md

 ##### The Sweet Spot

 That&#8217;s where option #3 comes in.
 The compromise between isolated, they-just-work plugins and event-driven MVC-friendly components.

-We&#8217;re going to find a way to write UI components in a way that they can work well in any context.

-##### What does it look like?

 A solid reusable widget should have the following criteria:

 1. Options (and defaults)
 2. DOM event bindings